kata-containers/kata-containers/how-to/containerd-kata.md

 ## Concepts

-### Kubernetes RuntimeClass
+### Kubernetes `RuntimeClass`

-[RuntimeClass](https://kubernetes.io/docs/concepts/containers/runtime-class/) is a Kubernetes feature first introduced in Kubernetes 1.12 as alpha.
+[`RuntimeClass`](https://kubernetes.io/docs/concepts/containers/runtime-class/) is a Kubernetes feature first introduced in Kubernetes 1.12 as alpha.
 It is the feature for selecting the container runtime configuration to use to run a pod’s containers.
 This feature is supported in `containerd` since [v1.2.0](https://github.com/containerd/containerd/releases/tag/v1.2.0).

-Before the RuntimeClass was introduced, Kubernetes was not aware of the difference of runtimes on the node. `kubelet` creates Pod sandboxes and containers through CRI implementations, and treats all the Pods equally.
-However, there are requirements to run trusted Pods (i.e. kubernetes plugin) in a native container like runC, and to run untrusted workloads with isolated sandboxes (i.e. Kata Containers).
+Before the `RuntimeClass` was introduced, Kubernetes was not aware of the difference of runtimes on the node. `kubelet` creates Pod sandboxes and containers through CRI implementations, and treats all the Pods equally.
+However, there are requirements to run trusted Pods (i.e. Kubernetes plugin) in a native container like runc, and to run untrusted workloads with isolated sandboxes (i.e. Kata Containers).

-As a result, the CRI implementations extended their semanitics for the requirements:
+As a result, the CRI implementations extended their semantics for the requirements:

 - At the beginning, [frakti](https://github.com/kubernetes/frakti) checks the network configuration of a Pod, and treat Pod with `host` network as trusted, while others are treated as untrusted.